 Growing up, my best friend was Jewish, Lorna Pomeroy-Cook, and together we weathered an inhospitable environment in the San Fernando Valley.
 We easily shifted from one boisterous home to the other and survived by being artists, living apart from society.

-As a young adult, I worked at NBC and The Tonight Show as a writer’s assistant where I learned comic writing.
+As a young adult, I worked at NBC and The Tonight Show as a receptionist and writer’s assistant where I learned comic writing.
 The writers were hilarious pranksters who taught me how to write jokes, but under my desk was a copy of John Steinbeck’s The Grapes of Wrath.
 My passion for social justice spurred me to college where I studied photojournalism.
 Upon graduation, I sold my first photo assignment to Time Magazine, an essay on Jackie Onassis visiting families in the Watts ghetto.
 Jackie and Rosey Grier had hired me for this top-secret job.

 Other assignments and jobs followed including work with the Los Angeles Times, Burda Publications, then as a writer for Don Bluth Productions (Disney).
 I moved to Northern California where I clerked at the Biblioteca Latinoamercana and wrote an Op-Ed that helped rally the community to build a new library and youth center.
 I became an arts and entertainment writer for The Mercury News.
 I interviewed some of the world’s greatest artists and developed a book on art and consciousness.